Louis Lloyd Winter: Winter Laboratories

 Louis Winter was the youngest of six children.
-He attended Jarvis Collegiate Institute in Toronto where he made the honour roll.
+He attended Harbord Collegiate in Toronto where he made the honour roll.
 He was accepted into the biochemistry program at the University of Toronto, and graduated with a master's degree in the subject.

-In 1948 he borrowed $10,000 from his father Abraham, and opened his first venture, Winter Laboratories.
+In 1948 he borrowed $10,000 from his father, Abraham, and opened his first venture, Winter Laboratories.
 The business was based in the family's garage processing blood work and pregnancy tests for local pharmacies, doctors' offices and medical clinics.
 With just his school mate, Toby Johansen, to handle initial sales, the company quickly outgrew its space and moved into a house near the University of Toronto's main campus.
 The business continued to expand; Winter Laboratories leased the basement of the Mothercraft Building on Bloor Street, where Rochdale College was built in 1968.

 Louis Winter recognized that brand name pharmaceutical drugs and popular over-the-counter medications were expensive, and that many consumers were having a difficult time purchasing their required prescriptions.
-He knew that many of these products could be synthesized or purchased in bulk and then manufactured or packaged into their required dosage forms for a fraction of their retail cost.
-He investigated this prospect further with the Canadian government authorities, and he discovered from Industry Canada, their Patent Office, and the government's Health Protection Branch, that he could establish a pharmaceutical manufacturing business providing that he adhered to their strict plant conditions and production standards.
+He explored and researched, having suspected that many of these products could be synthesized, locally manufactured and formally licensed under Canada's brand protecting Patent Act through its Compulsory Licensing Act (1923) provisions.
+Popular pharmaceutical products could be locally manufactured and packaged into their required dosage forms by adhering to Health Canada's strict efficacy requirements, with thorough testing confirmation, for a fraction of their retail cost.
+Winter investigated and secured this prospect further with the Canadian government authorities, and he discovered from both Health Canada and Industry Canada and the respective Patent Office the necessary requirements to establish a Generic Pharmaceutical Business.

+Canada's Health Protection Branch clarified the required strict Protocols that must be followed to permit local Canadian Manufacturing.
+Winter's contention that he could manufacture and license pharmaceutical products under the Compulsory Licensing Act (1923) procedures were properly followed, filed and clarified to secure respective product approvals.

+Louis Lloyd Winter discovered how to establish a pharmaceutical manufacturing business providing that he adhered to the strict plant conditions and production standards required, to be regularly inspected, by Health Canada, providing that the products licensed secured their necessary efficacy performances demanded by the brand liccense owners with Health Canada's Inspection Team's collaboration, to protect consumers.

-Before officially starting his own generic pharmaceutical company, on July 20, 1955, Louis Winter incorporated Anchor Serum Company of Canada Limited, after negotiating the exclusive Canadian rights to manufacture the product line of Anchor Serum Company of St. Louis, MO.
+Before officially starting his own generic pharmaceutical company, on July 20, 1955, Louis Winter incorporated Anchor Serum Company of Canada Limited, after securing the exclusive Canadian rights to manufacture the product line of Anchor Serum Company of St. Louis, MO.
 Anchor Serum primarily specialized in supplying pharmaceuticals to veterinarians.
 As his manufacturing business expanded, Winter then purchased a four-story industrial building at 77 Florence Street, the former candy manufacturing facility of Jenny Lynn Chocolates, and on August 21, 1959, he incorporated Empire Laboratories Limited.